 Ingredients for Spinach & Cheese Filling

 The main ingredients for the filling of greek spinach and cheese triangles are spinach, feta cheese, onion and fresh herbs.
-Along with the feta cheese, I like to add a little bit of hard goats cheese as it adds to the flavour.
+Along with the feta cheese, I like to add a little bit of hard goats cheese as it adds to the flavor.
 If you can get hold of some greek hard cheese like graviera or kefaloturi that’s even better.
 Otherwise, add some hard goats cheese which you can find in most supermarkets.

 For the spinach & cheese filling, I heat a bit of olive oil in a wide pan over medium heat.
 I then add the chopped onion and leek and stir for a couple of minutes until soft.
 After, I add the spinach in and let it cook for 3-4 minutes until wilted.
 While it’s cooling down, I prepare my other ingredients.
 Using my fingers I crumble the feta cheese and add it to a bowl along with the grated goats cheese.